 Now that we've covered some of the basics around creating and varying a component, let's go a bit further here in Step 02.

-When I now come in and click the master component notice it's got that solid diamond in the upper left-hand corner, whereas the instances here on each of the artboard have a hollow triangle, letting me know that they're an instance.
+When I now come in and click on the master component notice it's got that solid diamond in the upper left-hand corner, whereas the instances here on each of the artboard have a hollow triangle, letting me know that they're an instance.
 From here I'm going to come in and vary some of the attributes with each header area.
 For the Browse artboard I'll come in and change the title.
 I'd like to also change the background fill for the header.
-So I'll click that background and I'll change it's colour.
+So I'll click on that background and I'll change it's color.
 On the second artboard, I'll come in and change the title, but I actually want to align it differently so I'll come in and select that title area and I'm just going to press and drag it to the left-hand side and I'll change the text to be left-aligned and come in and change the name.
 With that all set, let's go to the last one.

 With that all set let's take a look in the next step at how I can next components within one another.